rsieiro/RSOAuthEngine/README.md

 ## Compatibility

 Currently this engine has been tested with Twitter and Instapaper.
-If you use **RSOAuthEngine** to implement OAuth authentication with another service, please let me know so I can update this session.
+If you use **RSOAuthEngine** to implement OAuth authentication with another service, please let me know so I can update this section.

 ## License